Mahmoud-Hanyy/Volt/README.md

 - Responsive navbar with logo and counters
 - Product cards with image, title, price, and action buttons
-- Custom styled Cart and Wishlist pages
+- Custom-styled Cart and Wishlist pages
 - Lottie animation on empty search
 - Sticky footer and properly aligned elements